CiscoDevNet/cml-community/node-definitions/palo-alto/README.md

 # Palo Alto Networks vFW image

-This directory contains the node definition for PAN-OS 10
+This directory contains the node definition for PAN-OS 10.

-### General Information
+# Notes

 default username and password are admin/admin mgmt interface defaults to dhcp